Offering a Compelling & Contemporary Vision for Growing Older

 those who put compassion into relationships, and

-leaders who guide the projects designed to help all of us live in harmony with the natural world.
+leaders who guide projects so we may live in harmony with the natural world.

-Meditation on the physical level starts with exercises that relax the body and make it more flexible and energetic. by exercising and practicing certain mind-body disciplines, we can retard and in some cases reverse the so-called inevitable declines of agine.
-We "age" largely because of habitual attitudes of body and mind that weigh us down with undischarged stress.
+Meditation on the physical level starts with exercises that relax the body and make it more flexible and energetic.
+By practicing mind-body disciplines, we can slow aging that comes from habitual attitudes that weigh us down with undischarged stress.

 Meditation on the emotions begins with engaging in life review, reframing past mistakes and betrayals and cultivating heart-centered emotions that allow you to be "touched" by life's experiences, inspired, and "moved" to action.